AI Image Inpaint Changes Pixels Outside the Mask

 Ordered by frequency.

-Many diffusion pipelines have two inpaint modes:
+Many pipelines have two behaviors:

 2. Mask has feathered / soft edges

-4. Inpaint padding extends the mask region
+3. Inpaint padding / crop margin extends the worked region

-6. SDXL refiner pass touches the whole image
+5. SDXL refiner pass touches the whole image

-How to spot it: Run base-only (refiner disabled).
+How to spot it: run base-only (refiner disabled).
 If outside pixels are stable, the refiner is the culprit.

 Before you start